Grant County, Kansas Extinct Towns

 1899-1903

 The post office was initially established in Stanton County.
 It closed in 1898 and moved to Grant County.
-The Post office reopened In January 1899 but closed forever in May 1903.
+The Post office reopened in January 1899 but closed forever in May 1903.

 Spurgeon 1887-1891 The tiny town of Spurgeon only had a population of 15.
-It was located on located northeast of Ulysses on S28-T27-R35.
+It was located northeast of Ulysses, on S28-T27-R35.

 Surprise 1886-1887 Established in Hamilton County.
 It was platted in 1885.
 The post office moved to Tilden in 1887.